jcinnamond/dotup/README.md

 However, if the config file doesn't support conditional includes or if you simply don't want a file to be installed at all then you can tell dotup to ignore that file.
 To this this, create a file in your home directory called `.suppress-dotup`.
-In there, put the path to the each file you want suppressed on a line on its own.
-For example, if I want to suppress .ssh/rc and .zshrc then I would create `.suppress-dotup` with the following content:
+In there, put the path to each file you want suppressed on a line on its own.
+For example, if I want to suppress `.ssh/rc` and `.zshrc` then I would create `.suppress-dotup` with the following content:

     .ssh/rc